 Born in 1927 in Karlsruhe,

-In September 1943, Paul leaves the colony to go underground in
+In September 1943, Paul left the colony to go into hiding in

 Paul Niedermann

-All our thoughts today go to his loved ones.
+All our thoughts are with his loved ones today.

-The House of Izieu pays tribute to him with this excerpt from a testimony left during his stay in Izieu:
+The House of Izieu pays tribute to him with this excerpt from his testimony left during his stay in Izieu:

-I also remember at least twice in the summer, swimming in the Rhône with Léon Reifman, where it was necessary to go down for kilometers through the fields and we arrived and... my faith, he had to spot places because the Rhône, in places, it’s quite dangerous, there are holes, there are eddies and he had to, I suppose, spot that very carefully because, well, nothing ever happened.
-In the monitors no one spoke German and even Yiddish, and no one wanted to speak it; they wanted us to speak French.
+I also remember at least twice in the summer, swimming in the Rhône with Léon Reifman, where you had to go down for miles through the fields and we arrived and... my faith, he had to spot places because the Rhône, in some places, it’s quite dangerous, there are holes, there’s eddies and he had to, I suppose, spot it very carefully because, well, nothing ever happened.
+In the instructors, no one spoke German or even Yiddish, and no one wanted to speak it; they wanted us to speak French.
 And it was good.

-We sometimes talked about our families and there, it was much more painful because I knew from a Polish friend, since the month of January 1943, that people had been deported to Poland and that they were killing there.
-I didn’t know how or where, I had never heard of Auschwitz nor gas chambers nor crematoria, but I knew that they were killing and I knew that I would not see my parents again, that there was practically no chance.”
+We sometimes talked about our families, and then it was much more painful because I knew from a Polish friend, since January 1943, that people had been deported to Poland and were being killed there.
+I didn’t know how or where, I had never heard of Auschwitz or the gas chamber or the crematory oven, but I knew they were killing and I knew that I would not see my parents again, that there was hardly any chance.”

 Source: